NotHarshhaa/aws-billing-alert-terraform/README.md

 auto_confirm_subscription = true
 ```

 > [!IMPORTANT]
 > **Use this option only in test environments with proper permissions.**

 ---

 ## 📬 Notifications

 This module supports email alerts via **AWS SNS**.
-Update the `email_endpoint` variable with your preferred email address to receive billing notifications.
+Update the `email_endpoints` variable with your preferred email addresses to receive billing notifications.

 ---